sergey-koryshev/idler/README.md

 You can easily export any range of notes to `Microsoft Excel` format.
 It can be done via top menu `File -> Export...`, you will need only specify date range and path to file to save.
 It will create table with columns: `Id`, `Category`, `Effort`, `Description` and `Date`.

 If you need some specific structure of result Excel file, you can specify Excel Template in settings and then enable check box `Use Template` before pressing button `Export`.
 You can specify follow placeholders in the template which will be replaced with corresponding data: `{{notes.Id}}`, `{{notes.Category}}`, `{{notes.Effort}}`, `{{notes.Description}}` and `{{notes.Date}}`.
 Please see full template specification and examples [here](https://github.com/mini-software/MiniExcel/tree/1.31.1-1.31.2#fill-data-to-excel-template-)

+### Work days highlighting

+To check that you filled your work progress fully, you can enable work days highlighting in the calendar which appears at date picker on the main window.
+Following color schema is used:

+- `yellow` - partially filled day (total effort is between `0` and specified `Work Load`)
+- `green` - day fully filled (total effort is equal or greater then specified `Work Load`)
+- `red` - overtime is detected (only when setting `Highlight Overtime` is enabled and total effort is greater then specified `Work Load`)

+`Work Load` can be set in application settings.
+If it equals to `0` then the feature will be disabled, alternatively you can disable it explicitly by unchecking a corresponding check box `Is Enabled`.